Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 make sure you are in the correct directory (the folder containing your project).
 Node_modules, package-lock.json & package.json will get created after running
 the previous commands.

-### How to run local web server for testing purposes?

-`python -m SimpleHTTPServer 1779`

-If you are on Mac, use terminal and type the previous command; but first make sure you are in the correct directory (the folder containing your project).
-NOTE that you don't need to request port 1779, you may use (e.g.) 8000.

 ### Does the code require a local web server to run?
 Yes, but only once; afterwards you can simply visit your your local host on Google